similarweb/statusbay/docs/developers/README.md

 # Developer Guide

-This section describes how developers can build from StatusBay source code, customize their deployments, and contribute to the StatusBay project.
+This section describes how developers can build StatusBay from the source code, customize their deployments, and contribute to the project.

 * [Getting started](./getting-started.md)
 * [Architecture](./architecture.md)